 Participants first indicated their consent, with four questions confirming their eligibility, understanding, and agreement with study terms, which they must answer with a “yes” and required responses in order to proceed to the study.
 Three of the four questions also served as attention checks, with the order of the options being rotated (yes, no, not sure).

-Participants then answered Studies 1, 2, and 3, presented in random order.
-For Studies 2 and 3, they were randomly assigned to one of the two experimental conditions (food versus non-food) and responded to the assigned conditions accordingly.
+Participants then answered Scenarios 1, 2, and 3, presented in random order.
+For Scenarios 2 and 3, they were randomly assigned to one of the two experimental conditions (waste versus non-waste) and responded to the assigned conditions accordingly.

-We also added comprehension checks to ensure that participants read and understood the scenarios, with multiple-choice questions that participants had to answer correctly before proceeding.
-If they answered incorrectly, they would get a message asking them to re-examine their responses, and they can make repeated attempts until they get the correct answers.
-This procedure was designed not to exclude participants who might be inattentive but rather to signal the importance of carefully reading and comprehending the scenario.
-Two multiple-choice questions in each condition were presented after the scenario description.
-This is a deviation from the target’s procedure and was meant to ensure that participants understand the crucial scenario information and know what they are rating.
+We also added two multiple-choice comprehension checks presented after the scenario description which participants had to answer correctly before proceeding to the dependent measures.
+If answered incorrectly, participants are asked to re-examine their responses with as many attempts as needed until they answer correctly.
+This procedure was designed to signal the importance of carefully reading and comprehending the scenario, and to ensure that the participants read, processed, and understood the key piece of information in the scenarios.
+We note that this is a deviation from the target’s procedure and was meant to ensure that participants understand the crucial scenario information and know what they are rating.

 On the following page, participants encountered a reminder of the scenario and then indicated their decision-making choice (replication).
 They then proceeded to the next page for extensions.
 They then again read a reminder of the scenario and indicated their choices and ratings for reasons, willingness, and perceived wastefulness.